 The preschool daily report can be a great space to talk with families through notes.
 A notes section can be where you give an overall summary of the child’s day, request more supplies, such as diapers, or send families a reminder.

 These blank spaces on the preschool daily report are useful for parent comments and any other messages you need to send that don’t fit in other sections.

 At its core, an infant daily report is a valuable tool for preschool teachers and parents.
 They’re a tool that helps daycare centers communicate with parents and record a child’s progress.
 They’re a useful resource to help families prepare for the rest of their child’s day and reinforce what their child learned at preschool.

 Here’s how to create a preschool daily report that records each child’s development and strengthens parent-teacher relationships.

 Personalized for each child

-The most important feature of a daily sheet is that it is specific to each child.
-You can use the same template for everyone in your class, but the information on the daily sheet will need to be personalized to reflect how each child’s day went.
+The most important feature of a preschool daily report is that it is specific to each child.
+You can use the same template for everyone in your class, but the information on the report will need to be personalized to reflect how each child’s day went.

 Cover the basics